 If you have a question about course material: All questions about lecture materials, assignments, and exams should be posted publicly in Piazza for the rest of the class to see.
 That will allow other students to benefit from your questions and responses from one another (Your classmates very likely have the same question!).
 Also, please respond to questions and help each other whenever you can.
-I will also check new posts regularly, at least three times a week.
-Please join in Piazza discussion board for this course at: piazza discussion board for this course at: piazza.com/ubc.ca/winterterm12022/psyc1010072022w1/home.
-If you need one-on-one support in learning the course material, you can see the instructor or your TA during their virtual or in-person office hours (or by appointment).
+I will also check new posts regularly, at least four times a week.
+Please join in Piazza discussion board for this course at: https://piazza.com/ubc.ca/ winterterm22023/psyc1010112022w2.
+If you need one-on-one support, you can see me or your TA during their virtual or in-person office hours (or by appointment).
 We are here to help you succeed!

 If you have a technical or logistical question: We hope everything goes smoothly and that you'll have no problems accessing course materials.
 But, unexpected glitches might arise.
 We are not information technology experts.
-So, if you do have a question about something technical or logistical related to the course, the best way to get help is this: Post your question on the Other Course Questions board in Piazza so that everyone in the class can see it.
+So, if you do have a question about something technical or logistical related to the course, the best way to get help is this: Post your question in Piazza so that everyone in the class can see it.
 You'll get help faster from there, and you'll be helping any other student who may be facing the same technical/logistical issue.
 For technical issues on Canvas, you can also find help from experts by contacting the UBC Student IT Helpdesk.
-For any issues on LaunchPad, you should directly reach out the LaunchPad Support team, not the UBC Student IT Helpdesk.
+For any issues on LaunchPad, you should directly reach out the LaunchPad Support team, not the UBC IT Helpdesk.